¿Dónde Está el Baño?

 - At the Marshall’s on 154 Calle Rafael Cordero (on Plaza de Armas)– the bathrooms are located on the second floor.
 Clean.

-- At the Pier 2 Ferry Terminal on La Marina Street – the bathrooms are located right past the entrance on either side.
+- At the Pier 2 Ferry Terminal on PR-1, Calle Marina – the bathrooms are located right past the entrance on either side.
 Decently clean early on, but gets worse as day progresses.

 - Along the Paseo de la Princesa there is a little bathroom with an attendant.
 It costs 50¢, but it is always clean!